 The pattern is for the entire pillow (it gets folded in half) and includes a 1/4″ seam allowance.
 For any fabrics with a pattern or writing, keep in mind the pattern has a top.
 Each pillow is folded in half, bringing the two 4.5″ sides together so the pillow measures 4.5″ x 2.75″.

 For the 12″ diameter wreath, you will need about 29-35 pillows, depending on how full you want your wreath to look.
 For this wreath I used 32 pillows made from six different fabrics.
 I usually try to make 5 or 6 pillows from each fabric (unless I use a charm pack).
 For this wreath some of the fabrics I was using were scraps I had on hand that only made a few pillows each.
 To make up for that, I just made extra pillows of the fabrics I had more of.

 For each pillow, fold the fabric in half, right sides together, 4.5″ side to 4.5″ side.
 Sew, with a 1/4″ seam allowance, each side/corner of the pillow, leaving an opening to stuff the pillow.
 I leave the opening on the long side of the pillow.
 Trim the corners.

 Flip the pillows inside out and push out all of the corners.

 Don’t overstuff the pillows, making them too hard, as this will make it harder to tie them with ribbon.
 Once stuffed, use a coordinating thread to sew the pillows closed.

-Step Five: Tie the pillows onto the wreath using the ribbon.
-Each piece of ribbon can be about 8″ long.
-If you have a tough time doing small things with your hands, I’d recommend cutting your ribbon at 10″ or more to give you more ribbon to work with.
-You may want to cut the ribbon a little longer at 10″ to make tying the pillows on easier.
+Tie each pillow onto the wire wreath form with a piece of ribbon about 8″ long.
+I recommend testing the 8″ out with one pillow before cutting all of the ribbon.
+You may find you want to cut the ribbon a little longer at 10″ to make tying the pillows on easier.
 Once you decide on an ideal length, you can cut them all out.
 You can always trim the ribbons down after they are all tied :)